Vaipava Ioane

-Vaipava Nevo Ioane (born 14 April 1988) is a former Samoan weightlifter.
+Vaipava Nevo Ioane (born 14 April 1988) is a Samoan weightlifter.
 He competed in the men's 62 kg event at the 2014 Commonwealth Games where he won a bronze medal.
 He represented his country at the 2016 Summer Olympics.

 At the 2022 Commonwealth Games in Birmingham he won silver in the 67kg class.
-He retired after the games.
+He announced his retirement after the games, but in January 2023 announced he would compete at the Pacific Elite International weightlifting tournament.
+He subsequently competed in the 2023 Commonwealth Weightlifting Championships in India, winning gold in the 67kg category.

+At the 2023 Pacific Games in Honiara he won three gold medals and set a new Oceania record.